Canon 1D vs Pentax 645Z

 Sensor comparison: Canon 1D vs Pentax 645Z

 The imaging sensor is at the core of digital cameras and its size is one of the main determining factors of image quality.
-A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color depth than smaller pixels in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.

 Of the two cameras under consideration, the Canon 1D features an APS-H sensor and the Pentax 645Z a medium format sensor.
 The sensor area in the 645Z is 162 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.3 and 0.79.
 The sensor in the 1D has a native 3:2 aspect ratio, while the one in the 645Z offers a 4:3 aspect.

 With 51.1MP, the 645Z offers a higher resolution than the 1D (4.1MP), but the 645Z has smaller individual pixels (pixel pitch of 5.30μm versus 11.56μm for the 1D).
 Yet, the 645Z is a much more recent model (by 12 years and 6 months) than the 1D, and its sensor will have benefitted from technological advances during this time that enhance the light gathering capacity of its pixel-units.
 Coming back to sensor resolution, it should be mentioned that the 645Z has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.